 Rx/Tx Name RFC4668 Name [3] Description Rx Access Accepts radiusAuthClientExt AccessAccepts The number of RADIUS Access-Accept packets (valid or invalid) received from the server.
-Rx Rx Access Rejects Access radiusAuthClientExt AccessRejects radiusAuthClientExt The number of RADIUS Access-Reject packets (valid or invalid) received from the server.
-The number of RADIUS Access-Challenge packets Challenges AccessChallenges (valid or invalid) received from the server.
+Rx Access Rejects radiusAuthClientExt AccessRejects The number of RADIUS Access-Reject packets (valid or invalid) received from the server.
+Rx Access Challenges radiusAuthClientExt AccessChallenges The number of RADIUS Access-Challenge packets (valid or invalid) received from the server.
 Rx Malformed Access Responses radiusAuthClientExt MalformedAccessRe sponses The number of malformed RADIUS Access- Response packets received from the server.
 Malformed packets include packets with an invalid length.
 Bad authenticators or Message

-Rx/Tx Rx/Tx Name RFC4668 Name [3] Description Description Authenticator attributes or unknown types are not included as malformed access responses.
-Rx Bad Authenticator s radiusAuthClientExt BadAuthenticators The number of RADIUS Access-Response packets containing invalid authenticators or Message Authenticator attributes received from the server.
-Rx Unknown Types radiusAuthClientExt UnknownTypes The number of RADIUS packets that were received with unknown types from the server on the authentication port and dropped.
-Rx Packets Dropped radiusAuthClientExt PacketsDropped The number of RADIUS packets that were received from the server on the authentication port and dropped for some other reason.
-Tx Access Requests radiusAuthClientExt AccessRequests The number of RADIUS Access-Request packets sent to the server.
+Rx/Tx Name RFC4668 Name [3] Description Authenticator attributes or unknown types are not included as malformed access responses.
+Rx Bad radiusAuthClientExt The number of RADIUS Access-Response packets Authenticator BadAuthenticators containing invalid authenticators or Message s Authenticator attributes received from the server.
+Rx Unknown radiusAuthClientExt The number of RADIUS packets that were received Types UnknownTypes with unknown types from the server on the 7 71 authentication port and dropped.
+Rx Packets radiusAuthClientExt The number of RADIUS packets that were received Dropped PacketsDropped from the server on the authentication port and dropped for some other reason. Тх Access radiusAuthClientExt The number of RADIUS Access-Request packets Requests AccessRequests sent to the server.
 This does not include retransmissions.
-Tx Access Retransmissi ons radiusAuthClientExt AccessRetransmissio ns The number of RADIUS Access-Request packets Tx Pending Requests radiusAuthClientExt PendingRequests The number of RADIUS Access-Request packets destined for the server that have not yet timed out or received a response.
-This variable is incremented when an Access-Request is sent and decremented due to receipt of an Access-Accept, Access-Reject, Access-Challenge, timeout, or retransmission.
-Tx Timeouts radiusAuthClientExt Timeouts The number of authentication timeouts to the server.
-After a timeout, the client may retry to the same server, send to a different server, or give up.
-A retry to the same server is counted as a retransmit as well as a timeout.
+Tx Access radiusAuthClientExt The number of RADIUS Access-Request packets Retransmissi AccessRetransmissio retransmitted to the RADIUS authentication server. ons ns Tx The number of RADIUS Access-Request packets destined for the server that have not yet timed out Pending radiusAuthClientExt or received a response.
+This variable is Requests PendingRequests decremented due to receipt of an Access-Accept Access-Reject.
+Access-Challenge, timeout, or retransmission.
+Tx The number of authentication timeouts to the server.
+After a timeout, the client may retry to the same Timeouts radiusAuthClientExt server, send to a different server, or give up.
+A retry Timeouts to the same server is counted as a retransmit as well as a timeout.
 A send to a different server is counted as a Request as well as a timeout.